laurlen2112/World_Weather_Analysis/README.md

 ## Purpose and Overview
-The purpose of this project is to assist in the creation of a "PlanMyTrip" app by adding a "weather description" feature that allows customers to view the current weather of potential travel destination in conjunction with the other travel and weather data and to provide an example itinerary.
+The purpose of this project is to assist in the creation of a "PlanMyTrip" app by adding a "weather description" feature that allows customers to view the current weather of potential travel destinations in conjunction with the other travel and weather data and to provide an example itinerary.

 __This project has 3 deliverables__: